gsmart998/server_app/README.md

 To get all created todos you need to run the following query.
 JSON is not needed in this request.

     Request type: GET
-    URL: localhost:8000/todos
+    URL: localhost:8081/todos

 ### Update todo
 To change a previously created todo, you must send the following request with todo id and updated data.
-The *"completed"* section in the JSON indicates the status of the todo.
-0 - not completed, 1 - completed.

     Request type: PUT
-    URL: localhost:8000/todo
+    URL: localhost:8081/todo
 ```json
 {
     "id": 1,